slu-soc5650/week-09/README.md

 [![Travis-CI Build Status](https://travis-ci.org/slu-soc5650/lecture-09.svg?branch=master)](https://travis-ci.org/slu-soc5650/lecture-09)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-soc5650/lecture-09?branch=master&svg=true)](https://ci.appveyor.com/project/chris-prener/lecture-09)

 This is the repository for Lecture 09 of the Saint Louis University course SOC 4650/5650 - Introduction to GIS.
-This lecture covers techniques for joining tabular and geometric data using R and ArcGIS.
+This lecture covers techniques for for table joins using R and spatial joins using ArcGIS.

 ### Lecture Objectives
 At the end of this lecture and its corresponding assignments, students should be able to: